cosmos/cosmos-sdk/x/upgrade/README.md

 This information is critical to ensure the `StoreUpgrades` happens smoothly at correct height and expected upgrade.
-It eliminiates the chances for the new binary to execute `StoreUpgrades` multiple times everytime on restart.
+It eliminiates the chances for the new binary to execute `StoreUpgrades` multiple times every time on restart.
 Also if there are multiple upgrades planned on same height, the `Name` will ensure these `StoreUpgrades` takes place only in planned upgrade handler.

 ### Proposal